Burradoo

 Burradoo features high concentrations of family households, with a fairly typical median household size

-Family households constitute 78.7% of all households, including 26.2% couples with children, 45.6% couples without children, and 6.6% single parent families.
-Non-family households comprise the remaining 21.3%, with lone person households at 20.3% and group households making up 1.0%.
-The median household size is 2.4 people, aligning with the Rest of NSW average.
+Family households comprise 78.7% of all households, including 26.2% couples with children, 45.6% couples without children, and 6.6% single parent families.
+Non-family households account for the remaining 21.3%, with lone person households at 20.3% and group households comprising 1%.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households